Al Jazeera Arabic: Israel

 On 19 July 2008, Al Jazeera TV broadcast a program from Lebanon which covered the "welcome-home" festivities for Samir Kuntar, a Lebanese citizen who had been imprisoned in Israel for killing four people in a Palestinian Liberation Front raid from Lebanon into Israel.
 In the program, the head of Al Jazeera's Beirut office, Ghassan bin Jiddo, praised Kuntar as a "pan-Arab hero" and organized a birthday party for him.
 In response, Israel's Government Press Office (GPO) announced a boycott of the channel, which was to include a general refusal by Israeli officials to be interviewed by the station, and a ban on its correspondents from entering government offices in Jerusalem.
 A few days later an official letter was issued by Al Jazeera's director general, Wadah Khanfar, in which he admitted that the program violated the station's Code of Ethics and that he had ordered the channel's programming director to take steps to ensure that such an incident does not recur.

 On 1 April 2024, the Knesset passed a law banning Al Jazeera in Israel as Benjamin Netanyahu called Al Jazeera a "security threat".
 Israeli forces raided the broadcaster's offices in Ramallah, in the occupied West Bank, and ordered its closure for 45-days.
 Bureau chief Walid Al-Omari allowed to read the closure notice on camera before the Israeli soldiers removed him from the building and confiscated the journalists' cameras.

+Switzerland

+In January 2026, the Swiss television providers, Swisscom and Sunrise, removed the Al Jazeera's Arabic channel from its programming.
+This took place due to allegations by the pro-Israel group "Focus Israel" that Al Jazeera Arabic aired propaganda supporting Hamas, in violation of Swiss law.